svssathvik7/docs/docs/developers/sdk/nodejs/SettleOrder.md

 await garden.execute();
 ```

-For a detailed understanding of the various and how they progress, refer to the [**Order Lifecycle**](../../core/OrderLifecycle.md) documentation.
+For a detailed understanding of the various statuses and how they progress, refer to the [**Order lifecycle**](../../core/OrderLifecycle.md) documentation.

 :::info
 For detailed examples and troubleshooting tips, refer to the [Cookbook](../cookbook/Cookbook.md) or reach out to us.